tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 case, we need a distance function to tell us how wide the line is so far, and we also need to restrict the algorithm to forward-only.
-There's no way to efficiently do the algorithm in reverse, since each line break that is made is based on available space may depend on where all the previous space-dependent line breaks have been made.
+There's no way to efficiently do the algorithm in reverse, since each line break that is made is based on available space, and may depend on where all the previous space-dependent line breaks have been made.

 First, we need a couple of concepts.
 First, one that describes the extent-measuring invocable that the algorithms below use to determine how long